-Applications are initially assessed to ensure they meet the fund’s criteria and further information may be requested if necessary.
+Applications are checked to ensure they meet the fund’s criteria.
+Further information may be requested if necessary.

 Nature Heritage Fund Committee

 Applications that meet the fund's eligibility criteria are considered by the Nature Heritage Fund Committee.
 The committee may request further information, may need to visually inspect a site, or may require presentations by applicants.

 The committee assesses each application based on the fund's criteria and submits recommendation/s to the Minister of Conservation for his/her decision.
 Applicants will be notified in writing of the outcome of their application once the Minister's decision has been made.
-Allow at least 3 months from the application closing date to be notified of the outcome of your application.
+Allow at up to 6 months from the application closing date to be notified of the outcome of your application.
 The time estimation may be delayed due to occurrences such as an election, and/or holiday period.

 Unsuccessful applicants may be invited to amend their applications and resubmit them for further consideration.

 The Minister of Conservation reserves the exclusive right to issue media statements concerning successful Nature Heritage Fund projects.

-Grants that have been approved by the Minister will be made subject to conditions, and successful applicants will be required to complete an acceptance agreement.
+Grants that have been approved by the Minister will be made subject to conditions.

 Payment of grants will be staged until protection has been finalised.